PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Introduction

 \section{Introduction}

-Deploying reinforcement learning (RL) algorithms in safety-critical applications and real-world environments requires confidence that learned policies will generalize beyond training data.
-Recent work has highlighted the importance of rigorous generalization guarantees for supervised learning models \citep{perez-ortiz2021}.
-In RL, this challenge is particularly acute because algorithms learn from sequential, temporally correlated trajectories that break the standard assumption of independent and identically distributed (\textit{i.i.d.}) data underlying most classical generalization theory.
+Deploying reinforcement learning (RL) algorithms in real environments and safety-critical applications requires high confidence that the learned policies will generalize beyond the training data.
+Although the statistical learning literature has proved rigorous generalization guarantees for supervised learning, and despite progress in generalization guarantees for deep learning models \citep{perez-ortiz2021} in this setting, some challenges prevent extending to other settings; particularly pertaining to data assumptions.

+In RL, an outstanding challenge stems from the fact that algorithms learn from sequential, temporally correlated trajectories that break the standard assumption of independent and identically distributed (\textit{i.i.d.}) data underlying most classical generalization theory.
 Since RL trajectories exhibit strong temporal dependencies, where future states depend on past actions and the evolving policy, classical analyses that rely on the \textit{ i.i.d.} assumption, and their associated sharp concentration bounds, cannot be directly applied to provide meaningful generalization guarantees in this setting.

-Facing this challenge, the PAC-Bayesian framework \citep{McAllester1999-os, Catoni2007, Germain2015, Guedj2019, Alquier_2024} emerges as a promising solution: its mathematical structure maintaining distributions over hypotheses rather than a single model can be extended to handle temporal dependencies through appropriate concentration inequalities.
+Facing the aforementioned challenge, the PAC-Bayesian computations framework, which uses PAC-Bayes bounds \citep{McAllester1999-os, Catoni2007, Germain2015, Alquier_2024} as optimization objectives and for computing high confidence certificates \citep{perez-ortiz2021} that hold at distribution level, emerges as a promising solution: the analysis maintaining distributions over hypotheses rather than a single model can be extended to temporally dependent data through using appropriate concentration inequalities and new techniques for controlling the exponential moment needed to obtain a new PAC-Bayes bound.

-Various approaches have tried to relax the independence condition, so as to allow for dependent data.
-Martingale-based methods \citep{Seldin11, Seldin12a} extend PAC-Bayesian analysis to sequential settings by constructing martingale sequences from the data (\textit{e.g.,} value function errors, Bellman residuals), then applying martingale concentration inequalities such as Azuma-Hoeffding's \citep{Azuma1967WEIGHTEDSO} and Freedman's \citep{freedman1975tail}.
-Although these approaches are mathematically elegant, RL problems often fail to naturally yield martingales.
-In contrast, all RL problems possess Markov structure by design, suggesting that concentration inequalities tailored specifically for Markov chains can provide a more natural and better suited approach to this domain.
+Various approaches have tried to relax the independent data condition, to handle data with dependence structures.
+Martingale-based methods \citep{Seldin11, Seldin12a} extend PAC-Bayesian analysis to sequential settings by constructing martingale sequences from the data (e.g., value function errors, Bellman residuals), then applying martingale concentration inequalities such as Azuma-Hoeffding's \citep{Azuma1967WEIGHTEDSO} and Freedman's \citep{freedman1975tail}.
+Although these approaches are mathematically very elegant, RL problems do not naturally yield martingales.
+Since RL data possess Markov structure by design, concentration inequalities tailored specifically for Markov chains can provide a more natural and better suited approach to this domain.